Palestinian Red Crescent Society Specialized Hospital, Hebron

-The Palestinian Red Crescent Society (PRCS) Specialized Hospital is a Palestinian medical institution affiliated with the Palestinian Red Crescent Society.
+The Palestinian Red Crescent Society (PRCS) Specialized Hospital is a Palestinian medical institution affiliated with the Red Crescent Movement.
 It is located in the city of Hebron and is considered one of the main hospitals offering specialized services in the southern West Bank.

 Establishment

 The Palestinian Red Crescent Society began efforts to establish the Specialized Hospital in 1999, and it officially commenced operations as a specialized hospital in 2011.